-Situated in Positano, this luxury hotel is within 1 mi (2 km) of Positano Town Hall and Church of Santa Maria Assunta.
-Fornillo Beach and Franco Senesi are also within 1 mi (2 km).
+Situated in the historical district, this hotel is within 1 mi (2 km) of Positano Town Hall and Church of Santa Maria Assunta.
+Positano Tourist Office and Positano Ferry are also within 15 minutes.

-Located in the heart of Ravello, this hotel is within a 10-minute walk of Church of San Giovanni del Toro and Villa Rufolo.
-Roman Villa and Municipal Museum of Amalfi are also within 3 mi (5 km).
+Situated near the beach, this guesthouse is within a 15-minute walk of Marina di Vietri Beach, Church of San Giovanni Battista, and Ceramics Museum.
+Teatro Verdi and Port of Salerno are also within 3 mi (5 km).

 The natural beauty of the Amalfi Coast, with its steep cliffs, rugged coves, and sparkling waters, is augmented by the Sicilian-Arabesque architecture of its 13 historic municipalities.
 The cultivated terraces, citrus and olive groves, and vineyards of the countryside complete the stunning scene.
 Costiera Amalfitana packages offer the chance to visit beautiful churches and cathedrals, among them the Cathedral of Amalfi and the Majolica-tiled churches of Vietri sul Mare.
 Other landmarks within reach of Amalfi Coast hotels include the Abbey of Santa Maria Maddalena in Armillis, and the 13th-century Via Rufolo with its beautiful gardens in Ravello.
 The "painted village" of Furore, and the 16th-century white-roofed buildings of Conca Dei Marini are also worth visiting.
 A number of Amalfi Coast towns, including Positano, offer beach access, but be prepared for a steep climb up and down cliff-side staircases.